-You feel an itch on your face, you instantly scratch it.
-Your eyes water up after yawning, you immediately rub them.
-You feel sweat on your face, you wipe it off—maybe even with the sleeve of your shirt.
+A worker feels an itch on their face and instantly scratches it.
+Their eyes water up after yawning and they immediately rub them.
+They feel sweat on the face and wipe it off—maybe even with the sleeve of a shirt.
+Or, they grab something to eat with their hand or reach into their pocket for gum.
 These are activities many of us do every day, and we probably don’t think about it.
-But, what if you or your employees are working in an agricultural field, around plants and produce that was recently sprayed with pesticides?
+But, what if your employees are working in an agricultural field, around plants and produce that may have pesticide residue?

-You could be rubbing poisonous pesticides on your skin and/or eyes.
+They could be rubbing poisonous pesticides on their skin and/or eyes or ingesting them.

 In the agriculture industry, field workers—including those who work in indoor nurseries—come in contact with pesticides every day.
-They can get it on the skin, in their eyes, and on their clothes.
+Pesticides can get it on the skin, in the eyes, and on clothes.
 Workers are also exposed to pesticides through airborne residue and contaminated irrigation water.

 What your employees need to know about pesticide exposure

 The presence of pesticides remains long after the chemical was first sprayed.
 Employees need to be aware of the following risk factors:

 - Residue is dried form of the chemical found on plants, produce, and ground after a spray.
 Without proper precautions, pesticides can easily get on an employee’s clothes and skin if proper precautions are not taken.

 - Chemigation is pesticide residue found in irrigation water.
 Never drink or wash in irrigation water.